tupol/spark-utils-demos/README.md

     from the `reference.conf`.

 ### Failure\[T\] is Always an Option\[T\]
-Almost all the functions exposed by this API van fail so write the code accordingly.
+Almost all the functions exposed by the `spark-utils` API can fail so write the code accordingly.
 In the past all of these functions used to return a `Try[T]` but the API looks much cleaner this way and gives more power and more responsibility to the developer.